johnpuddephatt/zerowaste/src/posts/2022-10-04-announcing-the-leeds-winter-coat-appeal.md

 * Morrisons Rothwell, 1 Jail Yard Parade, Rothwell, LS26 0QJ
 * LS14 Trust, 45 Ramshead Hill, LS14 1BT
 * Welcome In Community Centre, 55 Bedford Drive, LS16 6D

+Y﻿ou can find your nearest donation point on [our map here](https://www.zerowasteleeds.org.uk/projects/leeds-winter-coat-appeal/#map).

 In addition to donating your coats, you can help us to raise awareness about the appeal with your friends, colleagues and neighbours.
 Look our for posts about the appeal on social media ([Twitter](https://twitter.com/ZeroWasteLeeds), [Instagram](https://www.instagram.com/zerowasteleeds/) and [Facebook](https://www.facebook.com/zerowasteleeds)).